Milk, Tits, Caryatids

 Personally, i find this ad and the prospect engaging.
 One day i might suckle on wenches with a quadruple of udders.
 And, for the ladies, there might be double dicked men.

-A enticing sculpture from Encarta.
-As far as i know, rearing alien species happens in nature.
+A enticing sculpture.
+As far as i know, rearing alien species happen in nature.
 As some village farmers or pet raisers might attest, bitch or doe suckle kittens or puppies or kids or otherwise cubs are sometimes reported with love.
 A world as one.

 But also note the prologue in the story: “Left to drown”.
-The general term for such behavior is called murdering, which is a recurring theme in animal behavior among carnivores.
+The general term for such act is called murder, which is a recurring theme in animal behavior among carnivores.
 The motive is often subsistence or power.
 Fighting for a mating partner comes immediately behind.

-In Chinese, a idiom of this theme says: 暫草要除根。暫草不除根,春風吹又生。 (“Weeding must uproot; weeding without uproot, spring brings it on”).
+In Chinese, a idiom of this theme says: 暫草要除根。暫草不除根,春風吹又生。 (“Weeding must uproot; otherwise, spring brings it on”).
 A similar saying in English goes like this: “If you strike the king, you had better kill him”.

 Stanford University Gate Stature